-- (a) Have a child under two years of age; - (b) Choose to not fully participate in the WorkFirst program (see WAC 388-310-0400); and - (c) Have not used up your lifetime 24 month infant care exemption; or - (d) You have used your lifetime 24 month infant care exemption, but have a child under the age of 12 weeks. - (2) If I choose my infant exemption, may I still be required to participate in the WorkFirst program?
+- (a) Have a child under two years of age; - (b) Choose to not fully participate in the WorkFirst program (see WAC 388-310-0400); and - (c) Have not used up your lifetime 24 month infant exemption. - (2) If I choose my infant exemption, may I still be required to participate in the WorkFirst program?

-You are required to participate up to 20 hours per week in mental health treatment, substance use disorder treatment, or a combination of these, if:
+You are required to participate up to 20 hours per week in mental health treatment, chemical dependency treatment, or a combination of these, if: